dataluscorp/browser/toolkit/components/telemetry/docs/data/third-party-modules-ping.rst

 ==========================

-This ping contains information about events whereby third-party modules were loaded into Firefox processes.
+This ping contains information about events whereby third-party modules were loaded into Datalus processes.

 .. code-block:: js